 RateLimiter

 The RateLimiter class provides a lightweight mechanism to throttle incoming requests.
-It utilizes APCu (Alternative PHP Cache) to store counters in shared memory, ensuring near-zero latency overhead.
+It uses APCu shared memory to store request counters with very low overhead, making it ideal for high-performance throttling in local and production environments.

 System Requirements